abellion/xenus/docs/README.md

 ]);
 ```

-This find method takes the same parameters as the one you know in the `Collection` class.

 !> A document's relations work only if the document comes from the `Collection` class (after a `find()` or `findOne()` call).
 Meaning that instantiating a document by hand will not allow to use relationships.

+In the case of a `hasMany` and `belongsToMany` relationships, you also have access to the `findOne`, `count` and `distinct` methods.

+These methods take the same parameters as the ones you know in the `Collection` class.

 ## Resources